The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

 \subsubsection{Reduction to Levi Subgroups}

-From now on, we assume that $G$ is simple, simply connected.
+From now on, we assume that $G$ is simple and of adjoint type.
 We describe in this section the process of Levi induction needed to compute the gluing loci for the regular quotient.
-The Levi induction we use is closely related to the degeneration used by S. Leslie in Section 5.1.1 of \cite{sl_endoscopy} termed the ``descendant'' of an element $X\in \fa$.
-We will first recall this definition and give a root theoretic description of the Lie algebra of this Levi subgroup.
+The Levi induction we use is closely related to the degeneration used by S. Leslie in Section 5.1.1 of \cite{sl_endoscopy} termed the ``descendant'' of a semisimple element.
+We will first state a Lie theoretic definition of descendants and give a root theoretic description of the Lie algebra of this Levi subgroup.
 Then, we will prove a reduction result, see Proposition \ref{proposition: Above the hyperplanes}, which will prove invaluable for computations.